 After an appeal to the Board of Appeals has been decided, a copy of the decision is mailed to the applicant and the original placed in the file.
-The Clerk of the Board notes the decision on the file wrapper and in the record of appeals, and then forwards the file to the Primary Examiner through the office of the Group Director immediately if the Examiner is reversed, and after 30 days if the Examiner is affirmed.
+The clerk of the Board notes the decision on the file wrapper and in the record of appeals, and then forwards the file to the primary examiner through the office of the group director immediately if the examiner is reversed, and after 30 days if the examiner is affirmed.

-1214.03 Rehearing and Reconsideration [R-20]
+1214.03 Rehearing and Reconsideration [R-47]

-Under Rule 197, any request or petition for rehearing or reconsideration, or modification of the decision, must be filed within thirty days from the date of the original decision, unless that decision is so modified as to become, in effect, a new decision, and the Board of Appeals so states.
+Extract from rule 197.
+Action following decision. ... (b) Any request for rehearing or reconsideration, or modification of the decision, must be filed within thirty days from the date of the original decision. unless that decision is so modified as to become, in effect, a new decision, and the Board of Appeals so states.
+Such time may be extended by the Board of Appeals upon a showing of sufficient cause.

-"No petition for rehearing or reconsideration filed outside the time specified shall operate to extend the period of sixty days" for appeal to the U.S. Court of Customs and Patent Appeals or for commencing a civil action, Rule 304.
-The Commissioner may suspend or waive the sixty day limit of Rule 304, Eckey v.
+"No petition for rehearing or reconsideration filed outside the time specified shall operate to extend the period of sixty days" for appeal to the U.S. Court of Customs and Patent Appeals or for commencing a civil action, rule 304.
+The Commissioner may suspend or waive the sixty day limit of rule 304, Eckey v.
 Watson, 122 USPQ 5; 1959 C.D.
-119. In such a petition an adequate showing under Rule 183 is demanded.
+119. In such a petition an adequate showing under rule 183 is demanded.